2009 Log Cabin Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 2009 Log Cabin Penny Value Guides

-The 2009 Log Cabin Penny was issued in three distinct types, each serving a different purpose and appealing to a different kind of collector.
+The 2009 Log Cabin Penny was issued in three main types — plus the satin finish variety — each serving a different purpose and appealing to a different kind of collector.

-- 2009 No Mint Mark Log Cabin Penny: a business strike made for general circulation, commonly found in pocket change and accessible for collectors at most grade levels.
+• 2009 No Mint Mark Log Cabin Penny: a business strike from Philadelphia made for general circulation, commonly found in pocket change and accessible for collectors at most grade levels.

-- 2009-D Log Cabin Penny: also a circulation strike, sharing the same design and value range as the No Mint Mark version across most grades.
+• 2009-D Log Cabin Penny: also a circulation strike from Denver, sharing the same design and value range as the No Mint Mark version across most grades.

-- 2009-S DCAM Log Cabin Penny: a proof coin produced exclusively for collector sets, featuring a deep cameo finish with frosted design elements against mirror-like fields.
+• 2009-S DCAM Log Cabin Penny: a proof coin produced exclusively at San Francisco for collector sets, featuring a Deep Cameo (DCAM) finish — frosted design elements against mirror-like fields.

 Knowing which type you have is a useful first step, as each one has its own grading range and market behavior.